La Liga: 1960s–1970s: Real Madrid superiority

-1980s: Real Madrid dominance but the Basque Clubs disrupt their monopoly
+1980s: Real Madrid dominate but the Basque Clubs disrupt their monopoly

 Real Madrid's monopoly in La Liga was interrupted significantly in the 1980s.
-Although Real Madrid won another five La Liga titles in a row from 1986 to 1990 under the brilliance of Emilio Butragueño and Hugo Sánchez, the Basque clubs of Real Sociedad and Athletic Club also dominated the 1980s.
-Real Sociedad won back-to-back La Liga titles in 1981 and 1982, after leaving Real Madrid runner-up both times.
-Their title wins were followed by fellow Basque club Athletic Club, who won back-to-back titles in 1983 and 1984, with Athletic Club winning their fifth La Liga and Copa Del Rey double in 1984.
-Barcelona won their tenth La Liga title in 1985 under coach Terry Venables, their first La Liga win since 1974.
+Although Real Madrid won another five La Liga titles from 1986 to 1990 under the brilliance of Emilio Butragueño and Hugo Sánchez, the Basque clubs of Real Sociedad and Athletic Bilbao also dominated the 1980s.
+Real Sociedad won their first La Liga titles in 1981 and 1982; Luis Arconada, Roberto López Ufarte and Txiki Begiristain stood out from this team.
+Later, Athletic Bilbao also managed to win two consecutive La Liga titles in 1983 and 1984, also achieving their fifth La Liga and Copa del Rey double in 1984; The stars Andoni Zubizarreta, Santi Urkiaga, Andoni Goikoetxea, Dani, Manuel Sarabia and Estanislao Argote made this success possible.
+For its part, Barcelona won their tenth La Liga title in 1985 under coach Terry Venables, their first La Liga win since 1974.

 1990s: Barcelona's Dream Team

 Johan Cruyff returned to Barcelona as manager in 1988, and assembled the legendary Dream Team.
-When Cruyff took hold of this Barcelona side they had won only two La Liga titles in the past 20 years.
-Cruyff decided to build a team composed of international stars and La Masia graduates in order to restore Barcelona to their former glorious days.
+When Cruyff took control of his Barcelona side, they had won only two La Liga titles in the past 20 years.
+Cruyff decided to build a team composed of international stars and La Masia graduates in order to restore Barcelona to their former glory days.
 This team was formed by international stars Romario, Michael Laudrup, Hristo Stoichkov and Ronald Koeman.
-Cruyff's Dream Team also consisted of La Masia graduates Pep Guardiola, Albert Ferrer, and Guillermo Amor, as well as Spaniard Andoni Zubizarreta.
+Cruyff's Dream Team also consisted of La Masia graduates Pep Guardiola, Albert Ferrer and Guillermo Amor, as well as Basque Andoni Zubizarreta.

-Johan Cruyff changed the way modern football was played, and incorporated the principles of ‘Total Football’ into this team.
+Johan Cruyff changed the way modern football was played, and incorporated the principles of Total Football into this team.
 The success of possession-based football was revolutionary, and Cruyff's team won their first European Cup in 1992 and four consecutive La Liga titles between 1991 and 1994.
-In total, Cruyff won 11 trophies in eight years, making him the most successful manager in Barcelona's history until the record was broken by his protégé Pep Guardiola two decades later.
+In total, Cruyff won eleven trophies in eight years, making him the most successful manager in Barcelona's history, until the record was broken by his protégé Pep Guardiola two decades later.

 Barcelona's run ended with Real Madrid winning La Liga in 1995.
 Atlético Madrid won their ninth La Liga title in 1996, as well as their only Liga/Copa Del Rey double, before Real Madrid added another league title to their cabinet in 1997.
 After the success of Cruyff, another Dutchman – Ajax manager, Louis van Gaal – arrived at the Camp Nou, and with the talents of Luís Figo, Luis Enrique, and Rivaldo, Barcelona won the La Liga title in 1998 and 1999, including their fourth double of Liga and Copa Del Rey in 1998.
 All in all, Barcelona won six La Liga titles in the 1990s.